This presentation skills course for virtual presenters will:

 Plan It: Structuring the Meeting

 Whether you are conducting a conference call or web-based meeting, a good plan is essential.
 In this opening discussion, we will talk about the importance of articulating the purpose of a meeting, its goal, and what the participants should expect during their time together.
-We will then review the value of chunking content, providing a roadmap, and explaining to participants their role in the process.
+We will then review the value of chunking content, providing a road map, and explaining to participants their role in the process.
 Next, class members will have an opportunity to shape the session’s agenda.

 Turn It Up: Getting Radio or Camera Ready

-Great conference calls and engaging web-based meetings have a lot to do with their facilitators’ energy.
+Great conference calls and engaging web-based meetings have a lot to do with a facilitator’s energy.
 If the person sharing information sounds similar to the character Ben Stein portrayed in “Ferris Bueller’s Day Off,” you can bet the crickets won’t be far behind.
 In this part of the workshop, we’ll talk about being telephone or camera ready.
 Participants will learn the steps they should take to sound appropriately enthusiastic and passionate about their subject.

 Ask Don’t Tell: Establishing a Dialogue